edgio-docs/edgio-docs/src/pages/guides/deploy_apps.md

 #     in https://app.layer0.co.
 #
 # In order for this pipeline to deploy your site, you must create a deploy token from the site settings page
-# in https://app.layer0.co and configure it as a variable called "LAYER0_DEPLOY_TOKEN" in your GitLab
+# in https://app.layer0.co and configure it as a variable called "EDGIO_DEPLOY_TOKEN" in your GitLab
 # project's settings page.
 You should mask this variable to prevent it from appearing in logs.

 image: node:14